 Fold and press the seam allowance at the opening, and stitch it closed with a 1/8″ seam.

 Push the lining into the bag.
 You can topstitch along the top edge of the bag if you like, or just leave it as is.
 Thread your ribbon or string through the channel, knot the ends and you are finished!

-The tree block used in this tutorial is from the Festive Forest patterns and is available right here in my pattern shop.
+The tree block used in this tutorial is from my Festive Forest pattern.